 While it may seem like a logical decision for those addicted to opioids, Adderall, or other drugs to immediately seek help, there are a variety of social, financial, and other issues that may be holding an addict back.
 Here are some of the more common reasons why some abusers are choosing to not seek help:

 - More than 32 percent of drug users either do not have adequate health coverage or the funds to pay for care, per the National Survey on Drug Use and Health.

 - Many students worry about taking time from their educations or jobs to seek treatment.

 - Students are afraid of telling family and friends about their addiction because they do not want to disappoint them.

 - The physical dependence is too strong for users to consider stopping their drug use.

-Thankfully for opioid abusers, there are a wide variety of treatment methods specifically designed to cure addiction.
+Thankfully there are a wide variety of treatment options specifically designed to cure opioid addiction.
 It is important, however, that the abuser finds help as soon as possible.
-The longer addicts abuse drugs and the more drugs they consume, the more they place themselves in harm’s way.
-There were 18,893 overdose deaths related to prescription pain medications in the year 2014 alone.
-Do you want to abuse opioids?
-Do you want to be one of those statistics?
+The longer someone abuses drugs and the more drugs they consume, the more they place themselves in harm’s way.
+The following treatment options can help you get on your way to a new life free of opioid addiction.

 - Holistic Treatment – Teaches natural ways to cope with pain, triggers and cravings.

 - Dual Diagnosis- Assess patients for underlying mental health issues that could be leading to substance abuse.
 Puts patients in contact with psychiatrists, therapists, counselors in the area they live.